Institutional Racism: It’s Hard to See Racism When You’re White

 Enraged Whites, according to an article in the Star Tribune [February 10, 2012] have interpreted this as anti-White, as an insult to their intelligence.
 “They’re saying we’re stupid.”

-What else can be done?
+What can be done?
 If institutional barriers to fairness is the problem in our systems of economic development, justice, school-to-life pathways, etc., then how about some fair-minded folk coming together to focus some creative energy on the institutional barriers themselves – forget the feelings — and promote some fixes?
-That seems more productive than provoking people (though some say, with justification, you have to provoke some people first to rouse them from slumber, get their attention, and inspire them to act).
+That seems more productive than provoking people (though some say, with justification, you might have to provoke some people first to rouse them from slumber, get their attention, and inspire them to act).

 Pushing for change in these systems will require pressure from outside and leadership from inside these institutions.
-Also needed is community leadership, some good ideas for improving policy and practice that could productively address the equity issues, perhaps one barrier at a time in one arena at a time.
+Also needed is community leadership to lead, focus, and contain the pressure, while advocating some good ideas for improving policy and practice that could productively address the fairness issues, perhaps one barrier at a time.
+This in turn requires sustained energy, leadership, and resources.

-Philanthropy, in the form of precisely-targeted gifts to the right organizations, can support these activities.
+Philanthropy, in the form of precisely targeted gifts to the right organizations, can support these activities.
 Links to some promising avenues, from the Effective Communities Project, are here.